dnadesign/dna-recipe/README.md

 Having consistent rules which each developer abides by means that teams can quickly scale without introducing confusion about how a component works.

-**1. Use Mixins sparingly - know when to use @extends or components.**
+**1. Use Mixins sparingly - know when to use components.**

 Mixins can bloat the CSS, consider carefully when you use them.
-If your mixin is above 5 lines of CSS then it should probably just be a component, or part of a component.
-Using mixins for rounded-corners, drop-shadows etc is a perfectly good use case.
+Often a component will be a better option.
+Autoprefixer will handle browser compatibility for you.

-A good way to decide between using a mixin, or using a placeholder or a component is whether the mixin would have a variable passed to it.
-Mixins without variables would be better as components or placeholders.
+A good way to decide between using a mixin, or using a component is whether the mixin would have a variable passed to it.
+Mixins without variables would be better as components.

 **2. Use nesting sparingly.**

-If using a css preprocessor don't nest more the 3 times if possible (max 5!).
+If using a css preprocessor don't nest more the 3 times if possible.
 This simplifies resulting css rules and makes specificity easier.
 It also makes it easier to reuse the parts of a component, or restructure the html of a component at a later stage.
+You can use this nested syntax to organise your sass without unintentionally nesting:

+	.block {
+		&-element {
+			/* styles */
+		}
+	}

+this will compile as:

+	.block-element { /* styles */}

-If you wouldn’t write it in css, don’t let it output that way when using a preprocessor.
+If you wouldn’t write it in css, don’t let it output that way when using a preprocessor (or a postprocessor).

 **3. Follow the style guidelines used in the project**